 2009: BCI is established as an independent organisation, and publishes the first Better Cotton global standards known as the Better Cotton Production Principles and Criteria, the cornerstone of the Better Cotton Standard System.

-2009-2010: The Better Cotton Fast Track Program is launched as an independent investment vehicle managed by IDH (the Sustainable Trade Initiative), to channel funds directly to farmer training and improvement programs.
+2009-2010: The Better Cotton Fast Track Programme is launched as an independent investment vehicle managed by IDH (the Sustainable Trade Initiative), to channel funds directly to farmer training and improvement programmes.

 2010-2012: Implementation Phase.
 During a key three year start-up phase BCI’s geographical focus is on four regions: Brazil, India, Pakistan and West & Central Africa.
 These regions include a diversity of climatic conditions, farm sizes, agricultural practices and environmental and social impacts; which help BCI to test the concept of Better Cotton and improve and refine the concept for further expansion.
 We also explore the process of working with other organisations and countries in partnership to see how the Better Cotton Standard System can be implemented beyond the BCI focus regions in the future.